Northport Police Divisions

 - Tuscaloosa County Homicide Unit investigates crimes against persons including Murder, Rape, and Felony Assault cases that occur in Tuscaloosa County, including the cities of Tuscaloosa and Northport.

 - Domestic Violence unit consists of three Investigators, one each from the Northport Police Department, the Tuscaloosa Police Department, and the Tuscaloosa County Sheriff's Department.
-The unit is specifically dedicated to conducting follow up investigation and assisting in the prosecution of Domestic Violence cases that occur in Tuscaloosa County.
+The unit is specifically dedicated to conducting follow up investigations and assisting in the prosecution of Domestic Violence cases that occur in Tuscaloosa County.

 - West Alabama Narcotics Task Force is a multi-agency unit composed of officers from the Tuscaloosa Police Department, the Tuscaloosa County Sheriff's Department, Northport Police Department, and the University of Alabama Department of Public Safety.
 To speak with a Narcotics Officer, call 349-0410.
 The number has secure voice mail.

-The Police Traffic Division is specifically dedicated to traffic enforcement and management of traffic related issues such as accident investigation and reconstruction.
+The Police Traffic Division is specifically dedicated to traffic enforcement and management of traffic-related issues such as accident investigation and reconstruction.
 In addition, the Division handles the supervision of School Crossing Guards, Taxi and Wrecker inspections, Hit and Run investigations, and processes and coordinates special traffic requests such as parade permits.
 The following units are housed under the traffic division:

-- Taxi & Wrecker Inspection - By Ordinance any Taxi operating in the City of Northport must be inspected and Taxi drivers licensed.
+- Taxi & Wrecker Inspection - By Ordinance, any Taxi operating in the City of Northport must be inspected and Taxi drivers licensed.
 Licensing is handled by the business license department at City Hall at 339-7000.
 By Ordinance, each wrecker authorized to be listed on the Police Department "Rotation list" must be inspected and approved by the Traffic Division.
 Inspection appointments may be scheduled by contacting the Northport Police Department at 339-6600.

 - Hit & Run Investigations - The Traffic division also conducts investigations into Leaving the Scene of Accident cases (LSA), commonly referred to as Hit and Run accidents.

-The Housing Unit consists of three officers which provide service to Residential Communities owned by the Housing Authority.
+The Housing Unit consists of three officers that provide service to Residential Communities owned by the Housing Authority.
 They handle calls for service, routine patrol and traffic enforcement, as well as, being engaged in crime suppression and other community activities.

 The Communications Division is the backbone of operations for emergency services within the city.
 Most often this is the first person a Citizen will speak to in times of emergency, the Dispatcher has the responsibility of gathering critical information in an emergency and relaying it to responding emergency services personnel.